 Currently, the Malaysian ringgit floats at around 4.2 against the US dollar.
-This is noticeably above 3.8, where it was pegged against the USD during the 1997 Asian Financial Crisis… and near its all-time low.
+That’s far above 3.8 where it stayed pegged against the dollar during the 1997 Asian Financial Crisis… and near its all-time low.

-Saktiandi Supaat, Maybank’s Head of FX Research, stated that political instability creates uncertainty through the bond market.
-That’s because foreigners own a significant portion of bonds in Malaysia.
+Saktiandi Supaat, Maybank’s Head of FX Research, stated that political instability creates some uncertainty through the bond market.
+That’s because foreigners own a significant percentage of bonds in Malaysia.

-He explained that changes in foreign sentiment toward Malaysian government bonds could shift the ringgit’s volatility to the weaker side.
+He explained that changes in foreign sentiment concerning Malaysia government bonds could shift the ringgit’s volatility toward the weaker side.

-But some experts say even though the ringgit fell past 3.8 against the dollar, this should not be a huge concern.
+Yet some experts say that although the ringgit fell past 4.0 against the dollar, it still isn’t a huge concern.

-Sim Moh Siong, director and FX strategist at the Bank of Singapore mentioned “If you look beyond the ringgit slide, the financial conditions in Malaysia today are much more supportive compared to what we saw in the Asian Financial Crisis.”
+Sim Moh Siong, director and FX strategist at Bank of Singapore mentioned “If you look beyond the ringgit slide, financial conditions in Malaysia right now are supportive compared with what we saw during the Asian Financial Crisis.”

 He believes that even though 3.8 is a historic peg level, it’s more of a psychological key number than anything else.
 For him, the Malaysian ringgit’s depreciation and financial conditions have been quite orderly.